paulohp/slack-invite-automation/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 ## Setting
-fill out `config.js` as your infomation.
+fill out `config.js` as your infomation or set the ENV variables on Heroku:

 * `community`: your community or team name to display on join page.
 * `slackUrl` : your slack team url (ex: socketio.slack.com)